dawidryskala/usePopcorn/README.md

 # 🍿 usePopcorn - React Movie Manager

 ## Description:
 usePopcorn is a React-based web app that simplifies movie management.
-Explore movies, view details, rate them, and maintain a watched list.
+It leverages The Open Movie Database (OMDb) API to explore movies, view details, rate them, and maintain a watched list.
 The project highlights React hooks (useState and useEffect), closures, and race condition handling.

 ### Key Features: